mareszhar/issue-demo-idbsuwitswunf/README.md

 })
 ```

+This sometimes solves the intellisense warnings in the IDE.
+But, if you're using [vitesse-nuxt](https://github.com/antfu/vitesse-nuxt) or any of its variants,
+the typecheck script `"typecheck": "vue-tsc --noEmit"` will still fail.

+For that reason, it's better to keep the `"noUncheckedIndexedAccess": false` rule in your `tsconfig.json` even if you're using the new `instant.schema.ts` file
+and its `schema` export to type your Instant instance.

+Either way, the new `instant.schema.ts` setup does offer better intellisense, so it's a good idea to use it, specially as you settle on a schema.

 Refer to the new [Modeling Data](https://www.instantdb.com/docs/modeling-data) chapter in Instant's docs for more details.